Innovatube/ios-clean-boilerplate/CleanBoilerplate/Services/Networking/docs/README.md

 }
 ```

-Normally, you will use one type of ParameterEncoding at once, so you add default encoding by using extension:
+Normally, you will use one type of ParameterEncoding at once, so you can add default encoding by using extension:
 ```ruby
 extension APITargetType {
     var parameterEncoding: Parameter {